ieb/BatterySensor/README.md

 Performed over serial on the second uart at 115200 baud.
 Modbus is at 9600 baud 8N1

-Building with DEVMODE defined allows the rs485 serial to be diverted to Serial1 and test patterns to be pasted from testpatterns.txt over the monitoring serial line.
+Building with DEVMODE (see main.cpp) defined allows the rs485 serial to be diverted to Serial1 and test patterns to be pasted from testpatterns.txt over the monitoring serial line.

+Testing can be done with

+            pio run -e native

+which produces a native binary then

+            cat testpattern.txt |  ./.pio/build/native/program

+Which checks exercises the RS485 protocol using test patterns checking the response.

 # Programming